gBuilder: A Scalable Knowledge Graph Construction System for Unstructured Corpus: Introduction

+\IEEEPARstart{R}ecently, knowledge graph has attracted significant attentions in several research communities, including database \cite{Zou2013gStoreAG,wilkinson2006jena,zhang2015deepdive}, natural language processing (NLP) \cite{schneider2022decade, zou2020survey, wang2017knowledge} and machine learning \cite{nickel2015review,tiddi2022knowledge}.
+Even in the era of Large Language Models (LLMs), knowledge graph also plays some important role, which can be considered as reliable and interpretable sources of information or symbolic memories, thereby enriching the generated content and enhancing the capabilities of LLMs.~\cite{wang2023knowledgpt, feng2023trends, zhan2023admus}.
+Therefore, the demand for knowledge graph resources has promoted research on knowledge graph construction (KGC) techniques.
+For example, DBpedia\cite{auer2007dbpedia}, Freebase\cite{bollacker2008freebase} and YAGO\cite{hoffart2013yago2} build large-scale open-domain knowledge graph datasets, while, for specific domain applications~\cite{abu2021domain} such as medical, agricultural, and financial, domain-specific knowledge bases are required, placing significant demands on KGC.

-Traditionally, building a knowledge graph is based on manual annotation or expert systems~\cite{carley1988formalizing,kondreddi2014combining,sarasua2015crowdsourcing}, but it is often laborious and only adapted to the small-scale corpus.
+Actually, KGC has a long and tedious workflow to extract knowledge from unstructured data and represent them as a knowledge graph, including schema design\cite{kondylakis2009ontology, noy1997state}, entity extraction~\cite{nadeau2007survey, li2020survey} and relation extraction\cite{kumar2017survey} and so on.
+Although there is a lot of research work related to KGC and a bunch of toolkit are also available, they only focus on some specific steps, such as proposing an relation extraction model~\cite{kumar2017survey} or ontology merge strategy \cite{de2006ontology,kondylakis2009ontology,stumme2001ontology}.
+Traditionally, building a knowledge graph is based on manual annotation or expert systems~\cite{carley1988formalizing,kondreddi2014combining,sarasua2015crowdsourcing}, but it is often laborious, expensive~\cite{paulheim2018much} and only adapted to the small-scale corpus.
 Therefore, researchers adopt some rule-based methods~\cite{auer2007dbpedia,bollacker2008freebase,hoffart2013yago2} to obtain structured knowledge from un/semi-structured text to build knowledge graphs.
-Benefitting from the development of machine- and deep-learning techniques, a large amount of NLP studies on information extraction (IE) have appeared in recent years.
-Deep learning-based models can be trained by supervised datasets or other paradigms to extract entities or relations from text with high accuracy.
-In particular, PLMs have taken the performance of IE models to a new level~\cite{BERT, GPT, XLNet}, which lays a solid foundation for extracting knowledge from the unstructured corpus.
-In recent decades, deep learning-based techniques are widely conducted in knowledge extraction, refinement, completion, alignment, etc~\cite{Fensel2020}.
+Benefiting from the development of machine- and deep-learning techniques, much NLP research on information extraction (IE) has emerged.
+Deep learning-based models can be trained by supervised datasets or other paradigms to extract entities or relations from text with high accuracy~\cite{Fensel2020}.
+In particular, pre-trained language models (PLMs) have taken the performance of IE models to a new level~\cite{BERT, GPT, XLNet}, providing a solid foundation for extracting knowledge from unstructured corpora.
+Moreover, recent advancements in LLMs like ChatGPT~\cite{openai2023gpt4} and Llama~\cite{touvron2023llama} further empowers IE by prompting models to generate desired information in suitable format, guided by a set of demonstration samples~\cite{wei2023zero, gupta2022matscibert, zhang2023llmaaa}.